Infinideastudio/NEWorld/README.md

 1. Clone this repo
 2. Install vcpkg and install dependencies
 3. Download [Noesis](https://www.noesisengine.com/), and put it into `External/Noesis`
-4. Fill the license key into `External/Noesis/Include/NoesisLicense.h`
+4. Draft the license key into `External/Noesis/Include/NoesisLicense.h`
 5. Compile and run!